containers/podman-desktop/website/docs/kubernetes/kind/pushing-an-image-to-kind.md

 Kind does not enable you to list loaded images.
 Therefore, create a Pod that uses the loaded image.

-1. Create a `verify_my_image.yaml` Kubernetes YAML file on your workstation:
+1. Create a `verify_my_image.yaml` Kubernetes YAML file on your workstation.
+   Replace the placeholders:

+   * Pod `name` and container `name` value must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
+   * Container `image` value is the image you pushed.

    ```yaml
    apiVersion: v1